Duofiller/docs/cleaning.md

 2. Flush through clean, lukewarm water to remove the detergent
 3. Displace the liquid in the beverage lines by connecting the beverage line to the gas post of the keg (Make sure beverage valves are open).
 The CO~2~ from the keg will displace the liquid in the lines.
 You can either use a grey CO~2~ quick disconnect or you can use the black one by pushing it down on the gas post and just holding it there while the CO~2~ flows.
 4. Spray the outside of the stainless fill tubes and enclosure with clean water.
 Wipe off with a clean cloth.
-6. Don't leave a liquid-filled can under the fill tubes for a long time (+8 hours).
+5. Don't leave a liquid-filled can under the fill tubes for a long time (+8 hours).
 The capillary forces might draw the liquid into the CO~2~ system.
+6. Always disconnect beverage tube, CO~2~ tube and power after use.

 ### Periodical cleaning
 Periodical in-line cleaning can be done with a suitable beer line cleaner as “Pipeline beer line cleaner”.